donbright/rust-lang-cheat-sheet/README.md

 // If you want to customize your debug output, you can implement Debug yourself use std::fmt;
 struct Wheel{radius:i8}
-impl fmt::Debug for Wheel {
+impl std::fmt::Debug for Wheel {
   fn fmt(&self, f: &mut fmt::Formatter)->fmt::Result{
     write!(f, "輪:徑[{}]", self.radius)
 }}